Uninvented: Reading A Biblical Text Theologically and Apologetically

 This weekend we celebrate what we’ve come to call Easter, but what is in fact the celebration of the death and resurrection of the Savior of the world, who has been saving His people from their sin (Matt.
 1:21) since he rose from the dead.
 When we come to that claim we have two options: either it is true, or it is not.
 If it is true, it is the most important historical fact in all of history, and we ought to treat it that way.
 If it is not, then it is completely irrelevant and should be ignored.
 It’s just fiction, something conjured up by mere human imagination, and in effect a lie.
 I don’t know about you, but I don’t want to base my entire life on a lie.
 So I want to lay out here some brief arguments why I believe it is in fact true, and why you should too.

 Something has to explain the rise of Christianity.
 Unserious people can blow it off as, whatever, but something that has transformed the world in the way it has needs to be explained.
-Tom Holland lays out the transformational influence of Christianity in his wonderful book, Dominion, as they only thing that can explain the modern world.
+Tom Holland lays out the transformational influence of Christianity in his wonderful book, Dominion, as the only thing that can explain the modern world.
 However, Holland has not yet embraced Christianity as Truth, and therefore believes this transformational influence was the result of a lie.
 Of course he wouldn’t say that, I presume, and might wiggle out of his dilemma by saying, well, Jesus didn’t really, literally, physically come back to life after being brutally tortured to death on a Roman cross, but his followers maybe thought he did, they believed it, and that is what changed the world.
 That’s laughable and absurd, but many people still believe it.

-There is also the fact that the Apostles proclaimed Jesus’ physical, bodily resurrection from the beginning at the threat of their safety and lives, and argued for the truth of Christianity based on it.
+2. The fearless and bold proclomation of the resurrection – There is also the fact that the Apostles proclaimed Jesus’ physical, bodily resurrection from the beginning at the threat of their safety and lives, and argued for the truth of Christianity based on it.
 Here is Paul’s declaration of the historicity of the event in I Corinthians 15:

 For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures, and that he appeared to Cephas, and then to the Twelve.
 After that, he appeared to more than five hundred of the brothers at the same time, most of whom are still living, though some have fallen asleep.
 Then he appeared to James, then to all the apostles, and last of all he appeared to me also, as to one abnormally born.